Cray-HPE/docs-csm/253-NCN-HW-SWAP.md

 <a name='quorum'></a>
 ### Quorum

-> **`STUB`** This is a stub that requires definition of constraints put on by the ceph cluster when rebuilding nodes.
+> **`STUB`** This is a stub that requires definition of constraints put on by the Ceph cluster when rebuilding nodes.

 <a name='rebuilding-k8s-ncns'></a>